denten-bin/prosecheck/README.md

 ## prosecheck

-*A clean, powerful, portable prose analysis console for the command line.*
+*A clean,^1 powerful, portable prose analysis console for the command line.*

 `clean` means it is easy to install and it does something useful out of the box without complexity. `powerful` means there are smart, advanced options for